Federal Aviation Administration (FAA), DOT.

 |2 GHz-4 GHz||3000||200|

 |6 GHz-8 GHz||1000||200|

 |The field strengths are expressed in terms of peak of the root-mean-square (rms) over the complete modulation period.|

 The threat levels identified above are the result of an FAA review of existing studies on the subject of HIRF, in light of the ongoing work of the Electromagnetic Effects Harmonization Working Group of the Aviation Rulemaking Advisory Committee.

 As discussed above, these special conditions are applicable to the Dassault Model Falcon 7X.
 Should Dassault Aviation apply at a later date for a change to the type certificate to include another model incorporating the same novel or unusual design feature, these special conditions would apply to that model as well.

-In addition to the requirements of part 25, subparts C and D, the following proposed special conditions would apply:
+In addition to the requirements of part 25, subparts C and D, the following special conditions apply:

 a.
 For airplanes equipped with systems that affect structural performance—either directly or as a result of a failure or malfunction—the influence of these systems and their failure conditions must be taken into account when showing compliance with the requirements of part 25, subparts C and D. Paragraph c below must be used to evaluate the structural performance of airplanes equipped with these systems.